-The presentation of financial statements in conformity with IFKS requires the preparation of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and their reported amounts of revenues and expenses during the reporting period.
+The presentation of financial statements in conformity with IFRS requires the preparation of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and their reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates and future changes in the economic conditions, business strategies, regulatory requirements, accounting rules or/and other factors could subsequently result in a change in estimates that could have a material impact on the reported financial position and results of operations.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
+The following are the critical judgments that the directors have made in the process of applying the Group's accounting policies and that have the most significant effect on the amounts recognized in financial statements.

-The following are the critical judgments that the directors have made in the process of applying the Group's accounting policies and that have the most significant effect on the amounts recognized in
+Business model assessment:

-• Business model assessment: Classification and measurement of financial assets depends on the results of the SPPI and the business model test (as shown in the financial assets sections of note 16).
+Classification and measurement of financial assets depends on the results of the SPPI and the business model test (as shown in the financial assets sections of note 16).
 The Group determines the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
 This assessment includes judgment reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.

-•Significant increase of credit risk: Expected Credit Loss (ECL) are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
+• Significant increase of credit risk: Expected Credit Loss (ECL) are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
 An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
 IFRS 9 does not define what constitutes a significant increase in credit risk.
 In assessing whether the credit risk of an asset has significantly increased the Group takes into account qualitative and quantitative reasonable and supportable forward looking information.